 - Board Game Nights: $10–40 to start; borrow or thrift games; great for connection.

-- Community Volunteering: $0; give back, meet people, build purpose.
+- Community Volunteering: $0; give back, meet people, build purpose—one of those hobbies that are good for your community—building real ties.

 - Potluck Cooking/Baking Club: $5–15; share recipes and seasonal ingredients.